Heba

 My dad was a political cartoonist so it probably comes a lot from him, but it feels quite empowering to bring that absurdist element into it, as well.
 And it’s just a way for me to communicate.
 I know that word gets bandied around, “empowering”, but for me, being able to own that narrative and present it back to people [is empowering], because often when we’re navigating this sort of stuff, we don’t have very much ownership of what we’re doing and what we’re saying.
 So that felt really powerful – for me to be able to do that.

-Last year _Can’t Not Won’t _ became an instant Sunday Times Bestseller – and it’s everywhere!
+Last year Can’t Not Won’t became an instant Sunday Times Bestseller – and it’s everywhere!
 How has your life changed since it was published?

 I mean, it’s quite strange because the flip side of that is when we were actually going through these experiences, it very much felt like there was no one else going through it.
-So to write a book that is then a Sunday Times Bestseller about something that is apparently quite “niche” – a child not going to school – I think there’s evidence there that maybe it’s affecting more families that we realise.
+So to write a book that is then a Sunday Times Bestseller about something that is apparently quite “niche” – a child not going to school – I think there’s evidence there that maybe it’s affecting more families than we realise.

 It’s been very busy, to say the least, since the publication of that book.
 I've actually got four books coming out this year.
 So yeah, it’s quite busy!